oracle-livelabs/developer/db-application-development/adb-with-wallet/adb-with-wallet.md

 4. Configure the database:

-    - __Always Free__ - For this lab, we recommend you leave Always Free **unchecked**.
-Please Note: If you select Always Free then Always Free Autonomous databases can utilize up to 1 core.
-The CPU core count cannot be adjusted.
-Always Free Autonomous databases can utilize up to 0.02 TB (20 GB) of storage.
-The storage size cannot be adjusted.
+    - __Always Free__ - For this lab, we will leave Always Free **unchecked**.
     - __Choose database version__ - Select a database version **19c** from the available versions.
     - __OCPU count__ - Number of CPUs for your service.
 For this lab, specify __1 CPU__.
     - __Storage (TB)__ - Select your storage capacity in terabytes.
 For this lab, specify __1 TB__ of storage.
     - __Auto Scaling__ - Auto Scaling - For this lab, keep auto-scaling **unchecked**.
 If autoscaling is enabled, the system will automatically use up to three times more CPU and IO resources to meet workload demand. learn more about [auto scaling](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/autonomous-auto-scale.html)

+    > **Note:** This Lab can also run on Always free configuration, If you select Always Free then Always Free Autonomous databases can utilize up to 1 core.
+The CPU core count cannot be adjusted and can utilize up to 0.02 TB (20 GB) of storage.
+The storage size cannot be adjusted.

     ![Choose a workload type.](./images/create-adw-screen2.png " ")

     Create administrator credentials:

-    - __Password and Confirm Password__ - Specify the password for ADMIN user of the service instance.
-The password must meet the following requirements:
+    - __Password and Confirm Password__ - Specify the password for **ADMIN** user of the service instance.
-    - The password must be between 12 and 30 characters long and must include at least one uppercase letter, one lowercase letter, and one numeric character.
     - Autonomous Database requires strong passwords, the password you specify must meet the [default password complexity rules](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbcu/#ADBCU-GUID-0E019845-31AE-44D7-B55C-9BCBA7E1377F).

 5. Choose network access: